 As mentioned in my blog about hidden costs in digital printing, printing speed is a factor that greatly influences the cost of digital textile printing.
 The maximum speed of a printer is often being used as a Unique Selling Point (USP) by printer manufacturers.
 However, in the long run, it is not the printing speed that is most important; the final printing quality that can be produced is the priority and that determines the printing speed that can be achieved.

 A printer with astonishing printing speed might sound amazing as a sales argument, especially for the buyer who doesn’t know better.
 After all, printing faster means more printed textile, which equals more revenue and lower cost per linear meter.
 Sadly, this promised maximum speed is seldom achievable in combination with the required printing quality.
-In this blog, I will explain why printing speed should be considered carefully.
-There is a difference between promise and reality.

 Top speed: asking the right questions